koakjo/sample_camel/camel_sample_rest/README.txt

 ## what's this?

 JakartaEE10 sample REST app.
-The porpose is to understand differences between JakartaEE8 to JakartaEE10(9.1) for myself.
+The porpose is to understand differences between JakartaEE8 and JakartaEE10(9.1) for myself.

 ## future prospects